Stop working in your Google Ads. Start working on them.

 Early adopters don't just perform better - they often win more business while competitors are still figuring out why their costs are rising.
 Clients report to me that they're closing deals simply because their lead quality improved dramatically after implementing proper data feeding strategies.

-But this window closes over time.
+But this window closes over time as competitors catch up.
 As more advertisers adapt to the new system, the advantage diminishes.

 The lever has moved.
 The question is whether you're pulling the new one.